Ulster County NY: Cool High Falls and New Paltz

 With a mission to serve both the college campus and the artistic culture of the Hudson River Valley – the “Cradle of American Art” – the Dorsky is unlike any other regional museum.
 Divided into two parts, the 6,000 sq ft. main gallery highlights rotating items from the permanent collection, including a large number of photographs from Howard Greenberg.

 One of the foremost photography dealers in the world, Greenberg was an early Dorsky supporter who founded the Center for Photography in Woodstock NY.
-A separate 3,000 sq ft space is devoted to innovative Hudson Valley artist themed shows.
-Open Wed-Sun 11-5, Suggested donation $5.
+A separate 3,000 sq ft space is devoted to innovative Hudson Valley artist-themed shows.

 bill-merchant-delaware-and-hudson-canal-museum-high-falls-ny

-VISIT: D&H Canal Museum, High Falls, Ulster County
+VISIT: D&H Canal Museum – High Falls NY

 Wurts Brothers Discovery

-But the War brought an end to trade with Great Britain, throwing the United States into a severe energy crisis.
-In the late 1700’s, hard-as-nails anthracite coal was discovered deep beneath Pennsylvania.
+However, the War brought an end to trade with Great Britain, throwing the United States into a severe energy crisis.
+In the late 1700s, hard-as-nails anthracite coal was discovered deep beneath Pennsylvania.
 A favorite of blacksmiths but otherwise not well understood, it took coal mine owners, the Wurts Brothers of Philadelphia, to prove that this newfangled fuel could burn long, clean, and hot.

-Once demand for anthracite increased, the entrepreneurs required a way to transport it to New York.
-Thus was conceived the Delaware & Hudson Canal.
+Once the demand for anthracite increased, the entrepreneurs required a way to transport it to New York.
+Thus, the Delaware & Hudson Canal was conceived.

 As this was prior to the development of dynamite, it took over two million dollars, 10,000 workers, and many lives lost to blast (with black powder) through the wilderness in order to create 108 locks on the 108 miles of the 30 ft wide canal.